- We focus on what has worked for 10,000+ patients & medical research.

 - White marks on the toenails are most commonly due to injury.

-- This is nothing to worry about, the damage should go away relatively quickly!
+- White marks and horizontal white lines are usually is nothing to worry about.
+The damage should go away relatively quickly!

 White superficial onychomycosis toenail fungus: